-A particular approximation to the construction of self- systems is represented by the vision of autonomic computing [5], which constitutes an approximation to computing systems with a minimal human interference.
-Unfortuntately, there is a lack of frameworks that support the intricate task of developing systems with autonomic capabilities (an exception begin the Living Systems framework [6]).
+There is a growing interest in the study and development of self- systems [12] (where the sign indicates a variety of properties: self-organization, selfconfiguration, self-diagnosis, self-repair, etc) motivated by the need for information systems capable of self-management in distributed, open, and dynamic scenarios.
+A particular approximation to the construction of self- systems is represented by the vision of autonomic computing [10], which constitutes an approximation to computing systems with a minimal human interference.
+Unfortuntately, there is a lack of frameworks that support the intricate task of developing systems with autonomic capabilities.
+As an exception we can consider the Living Systems framework [17].
 Nonetheless, it is hard to conceive a general-purpose development framework for self- systems.
-Therefore, our endeavour can be eased if we depart from a particular model of open system [4] that can eventually be endowed with self-management capabilities.
-Electronic institutions (EIs) [1], regulated environments wherein the relevant interactions among participating agents take place, have proved to be valuable to develop open agent systems.
+Therefore, our endeavour can be eased if we depart from a particular model of open system [9] that can eventually be endowed with self-management capabilities.
+A review of the literature indicates that electronic institutions (EIs) [5], regulated environments wherein the relevant interactions among participating agents take place, have proved to be valuable to develop open agent systems.
 Indeed, EIs do even count on a development environment (EIDE) to ease their engineering [1].
 However, the challenges of building open systems as EIs are still considerable, not only because of the inherent complexity involved in having adequate interoperation of heterogeneous agents, but also because the need for adapting regulations to comply with institutional goals despite varying agents' behaviours.
+Particularly, when dealing with self-interested agents as noticed in [3].